The Maine AgendaGolf & Racquet Sports

 Gorham

-White Rock.
+Perennial Place (formerly White Rock).
 Three free courts with permanent nets at 10 North Gorham Road.
+Gorham Parks and Recreation has renamed the site Perennial Place; the courts and the address have not changed.
 Small, tidy, and genuinely walk-up-and-play, which is more than most of Portland can offer.
 Worth the drive from the west side of the region.
+Tennis players get the town's rebuilt high school courts instead; see every public tennis court, mapped.

 Little Falls Activity Area.
 Three courts at 40 Acorn Street, a solid second Gorham option.
 Confirm net availability with Gorham Parks and Recreation, which also runs organized drop-in sessions.